 3. Biosafety (i.e. minimizing the risks from the possible adverse effects of modern biotechnology and its products on humans and the environment) is one of the issues addressed by the Convention.
 In January 2000, Parties to the Convention adopted a Protocol, known as the Cartagena Protocol on Biosafety to the Convention (the Protocol).
-The full text of the Protocol is attached in Appendix I.
+A copy of the Protocol text and annexes is at Appendix II.

-4. The Protocol requires Parties to take necessary and appropriate legal, administrative and other measures to ensure that the development, handling, transport, use, transfer and release of any GMO, especially focusing on transboundary movement, are undertaken in a manner that prevents or reduces the adverse impacts of GMOs on the conservation and sustainable use of biological diversity, taking also into account risks to human health.
+4. The Protocol requires Parties to take necessary and appropriate legal, administrative and other measures to ensure that the development, handling, transport, use, transfer and release of any GMO, especially focusing on transboundary movement, are undertaken in a manner that prevents or reduces the adverse impacts of GMOs on the conservation and sustainable use of biological diversity, taking also into account risks to human health ^{Note 2}.
+However, GMOs which are pharmaceuticals are excluded from the scope of the Protocol.
 The Protocol came into effect in September 2003.
-There are currently over 150 Parties to the Protocol including China.
+There are currently over 140 Parties to the Protocol including China, but the Protocol is not applicable to the Hong Kong Special Administrative Region.
+Parties meet about once every two years to consider and adopt decisions on matters necessary for the implementation of the Protocol.